crisneames/crisneames/README.md

-- 🔭 I’m currently working on frentend development using ReactJS, TypeScript, and Node
+- 🔭 I’m currently working on frontend development using React, TypeScript, and Node
-- 🌱 I’m currently learning React with TypeScript and everything coding
+- 🌱 I’m currently learning more about React with TypeScript and everything coding
 - 👯 I’m looking to collaborate with others on web projects
 - 🥅 2022 Goals: Contribute to an Open Source Project
 - ⚡ Fun fact: I love dogs and photography